maenmulhemeng/pandell/README.md

 Job interview (Random numbers)
 # The algorithm

-let's iterate untile we generate 10000 nnumber.
-In each iteration let's first generate a random number and then check wheather this number has been already chosen during previous steps or not.
+let's iterate until we generate 10000 nnumbers  O(n).
+In each iteration let's first generate a random number and then check wheather this number has been already chosen during previous steps or not by O(1) using a dictionary.
 If the number is a new number so we add it to the chosenNumber dictionary and then we increase the counter by 1 and The core piece of code is.
 ```
   int counter = 0;